video library

 Tight front chest muscles + weak back muscles = forward shoulders and poor posture.
 This also sets us up for the dreaded “forward head” position.
 Let’s strengthen the muscles that open the front of the shoulder, and stretch the muscles that close it.
 That way, when we’re done, it’s a little easier to stand tall and our head has a nice supportive column on which to perch.

 After this class, I could feel an improvement in my pelvis, legs, and low back!
 I really wasn’t expecting such a change, but apparently other people in the class had a similar response!
-So here we go: this class was designed for Mark & Ta, who are touring around Europe and will be walking for hours at a time.
-(Do this even if you’re not going to Europe – it will feel good!)
+This class was all about how to improve our gait (walking) and how to walk long distances without pain by strengthening key muscle groups.

 Here it is, Jenella! 🙂 Thanks to Laura for the request to do back of arms / armpit area!
 This ended up being a good strength class for the back as well as the back of the arm and armpit.
 You’ll need a chair and light weights.
 The exercises target the triceps, lats, rhomboids, pectorals, and other “armpit” muscle groups.
 Enjoy!